felipe-videira/sebo-the-game/README.md

-# Breakout.js
+# SEBO - Schnauzer's Everlasting Brutal Onslaught
-- A simple Breakout style game made with a handmade JavaScript engine.
+A 2D PvP game made with a handmade JavaScript engine.
+Just for fun and learn purposes.
+Special Thanks to https://github.com/juliohds for contribuing with game design ideas.